|

 for GhostScript, the most successful clone of PostScript

-- Donald Knuth for TeX, the second great batch text formatter,
+- Donald Knuth for TeX, the nth great batch text formatter,

 and for his encyclopaedic series The Art of Computer Programming,